Kitselas Traditional Territory

 Kitselas Traditional Territory stretches from the Pacific Ocean on British Columbia’s North Coast, about 200 kilometres inland, to the Skeena River Valley.Our people have thrived in this territory for close to 5,000 years and we continue to live and work in this rich landscape.

 The Kitselas Territory is comprised of several reservations.
 The majority of our people live on three of these reserves: Gitaus, Kulspai and Endadoon.

-A description and the history of all of Kitselas’ reserves are below.
+A description and the history of all of Kitselas’ reserves.

 Kitselas Indian Reserve No.1.
 Original Tsimshian name: Git'aws

 Kitselas Indian Reserve No.1 was originally allotted by Commissioner O’Reilly on September 18, 1893.
 It was formally surveyed in 1901 and measured 1,102 acres in size.
 The Grand Trunk Pacific Railway was granted a 27.71 acre right-of-way through the Reserve around 1910.
 This property was transferred to the Canadian National Railway in the 1920’s.

 In 1947 a “Surrender of Timber” was allowed under section 51(4) of the Indian Act.
 As a consequence, between 1955 and 1962 approximately 204 acres were logged primarily from the northeast corner of the Reserve.
 In 1974 Philpot Forestry services conducted a survey to determine if further harvesting of timber was feasible.
 They recommended that logging was not feasible as it was a threat to the high archaeological values of the canyon area.